pgCodeKeeper basic settings¶

 Creating, deleting and editing the templates for auto expand in the SQL editor

 On the pgCodeKeeper -> SQL Editor -> SQL Editor Templates settings page you can manage SQL templates, available in the pgCodeKeeper SQL editor.
 The list of available actions is displayed to the right of the templates list.

 Settings managing the storage of the parameters of the DB connection.

 Click to add a storage.
-The DB credentials dialog will appear, in which you should specify the parameters of the connection data: host, port, DB name, user, password, as well as forbid recording to DB and select DB type (PostgreSQL or MS SQL).
+The DB credentials dialog will appear, in which you should specify the parameters of the connection data: host, port, DB name, user, password, DB group, as well as forbid recording to DB and select the DB type (PostgreSQL or MS SQL).
 For MS SQL, you can specify a domain.
 If the MS SQL database type is selected, the trust MS SQL certificate, parameter will be set by default.
 This parameter can be disabled.
 You can specify the name of the record manually.
 To do this, disable the Auto-generate option.

 Ignore List can be connected as an external file.

 To add a storage basing on data from an already created storage, you should highlight the database storage object and click|copy|.
 The DB credentials dialogue will appear, in which you can change the connection parameters.